-- The trustee must debit each of the following amounts to the person's pension account: - 81.1 The proportion that the trustee thinks appropriate of the expenses of the fund. - The proportion that the trustee thinks equitable of any negative earnings of the fund determined in accordance with clauses 32, 61 or 82. - The proportion of the loss on the disposal of investments of the fund that the trustee thinks equitable. - Amounts transferred from the fund in respect of the pensioner as a transfer of a roll over payment which the trustee thinks it appropriate to debit to the account. - Payments made to or in respect of the pensioner or a reversionary beneficiary under this deed. - The cost of an insurance policy or annuity effected by the trustee in respect of the pensioner which are not debited from the member's accumulation account. - The proportion of an amount payable as taxation in respect of the earnings of the fund that are credited to the pensioner's account or arise from a roll over amount that the trustee thinks equitable. - The proportion of an amount paid in respect of an indemnity to the trustee or other person under this deed that the trustee thinks equitable. - The amount of a levy that the trustee thinks equitable. - 81.10 An amount transferred to the accumulation account of a beneficiary. - 81.11 Any other amount that the trustee thinks it appropriate to debit from the account.
+- The trustee must debit each of the following amounts to the person's pension account: - The proportion that the trustee thinks appropriate of the expenses of the fund. - The proportion that the trustee thinks equitable of any negative earnings of the fund determined in accordance with clauses 35, 64 or 91. - 90.3 The proportion of the loss on the disposal of investments of the fund that the trustee thinks equitable. - 90.4 Amounts transferred from the fund in respect of the pensioner as a transfer of a roll over payment which the trustee thinks it appropriate to debit to the account. - 90.5 Payments made to or in respect of the pensioner or a reversionary beneficiary under this deed. - 90.6 The cost of an insurance policy or annuity effected by the trustee in respect of the pensioner which are not debited from the member's accumulation account. - 90.7 The proportion of an amount payable as taxation in respect of the earnings of the fund that are credited to the pensioner's account or arise from a roll over amount that the trustee thinks equitable.

+other person under this deed that the trustee thinks equitable.

+The amount of a levy that the trustee thinks equitable.

+An amount transferred to the accumulation account of a beneficiary.

+Any other amount that the trustee thinks it appropriate to debit from the account.